Aeroflot Flight 1492

 Aeroflot Flight 1492 was a scheduled domestic passenger flight operated by Aeroflot from Moscow–Sheremetyevo to Murmansk, Russia.
 On 5 May 2019, the Sukhoi Superjet 100 aircraft operating the flight was climbing out when it was struck by lightning.
 The aircraft suffered an electrical failure and returned to Sheremetyevo for an emergency landing.
 It bounced on landing and touched down hard, causing the landing gear to collapse, fuel to spill out of the wings, and a fire to erupt.
 The fire engulfed the rear of the aircraft, killing 41 of the 78 occupants.

 Aircraft

 The aircraft was a Russian-built Sukhoi Superjet 100, MSN (manufacturer's serial number) 95135, and was registered as RA-89098.
-It was delivered new to Aeroflot on 27 September 2017 and had accumulated 2,710 flight hours and 1,658 cycles (a flight cycle consists of a take-off and a landing) before the accident.
-Aeroflot Superjets are configured with 87 passenger seats, 12 in business and 75 in economy.
+The aircraft had accumulated 2,710 flight hours and 1,658 cycles before the accident.
+Aeroflot Superjets are configured with 87 passenger seats, 12 in business class and 75 in economy class.

 Accident

 Flight 1492 took off from runway 24C at Sheremetyevo International Airport, bound for Murmansk Airport, on 5 May 2019 at 18:03 local time (15:03 UTC).
 Towering cumulonimbus (thunderstorm) clouds were observed in the vicinity of the airport with a base of 6000 ft and peaking at about 29000 ft.
 The clouds were moving in a north-easterly direction at a speed of 40–45 kph.
 When the plane was approaching the thunderstorm zone, a 327 degree heading was selected manually at 18:07 local time (15:07 UTC), initiating a right turn earlier than it is prescribed by the КN 24Е standard instrument departure, but the crew did not request active thunderstorm area avoidance clearance.
 At 15:08 UTC, the aircraft was climbing through flight level 89 (around 8900 ft) when it was struck by lightning.
 The primary radio and autopilot became inoperative and the flight control mode changed to DIRECT – a degraded, more challenging mode of operation.
 The captain assumed manual control of the aircraft.
 The transponder code was changed to 7600 (to indicate radio failure) at 15:09 UTC and subsequently to 7700 (emergency) at 15:26 UTC while on final approach.
 The secondary radio (VHF2) remained operative and the crew were able to restore communication with air traffic control (ATC) and made a pan-pan call on the emergency frequency.